This is a quick and easy baby quilt pattern using simple raw edge applique.

 Cut out your rainbow raindrops.

-You can either print the included template on to card stock and use it as a cutting template or you can also use the largest petal shape in the AccuQuilt Crazy Petals Die 55326.
+You can either print the included template onto card stock and use it as a cutting template or you can also use the largest petal shape in the AccuQuilt Crazy Petals Die 55326.

 I attached my raindrops using raw edge applique by machine.

+There are other applique techniques you can use.
 If you would prefer to use needle turn applique add a ¼ “ all the way around the template to give you fabric to turn with.

 Colour Groups: Blue, Purple, Pink, Red, Orange, Yellow, Green